SusanthNarayanan/Basic-Chatbot-Calculator/README.md

 # chatbot

-The given code is a simple chatbot that acts as a basic calculator.
+The code is a simple chatbot that acts as a basic calculator.
 The chatbot interacts with the user by taking input from them, processing it, and providing a response based on the input.

 The chatbot is implemented in Python and uses the 're' module to match user input to a set of predefined patterns.
 The patterns match specific keywords that indicate the user's intent, such as "add", "subtract", "multiply", and "divide".